-Most plans are first drawn up in Year 9.
-You will receive a letter from the head teacher of your school, inviting you and your parents or carers to attend a review meeting.
+Most plans are first drawn up in Year 10.
+You will receive a letter from the head teacher of your school, inviting you and your parents or carers to go to a review meeting.
 This must include creating a Transition Plan.

 The Transition Plan review meeting is usually held at your school and the people who are involved in supporting you as you move into adulthood should also be there.

 - someone from social services, to make sure you get a health and social care assessment if you have health and social care needs